GX-CHEN/med-record/README.md

 </p>
 <div style="clear: both;"></div>

+### Patients View

+- After patient login, the daily report page will display.
+There's only one functional button (besides language switch button) that patient can click, which is the report button.
-### Patients have daily report page (report icon will be disabled after reporting until next day)
+- Patient should click report button when they take the medicine for a certain day.
+Report button will be disabled after reporting until next day.

 <p float="left">
 <img src="screenshots/patient_reporting.jpg" alt="Patient Reporting" width="260" />